Skip to main content

 Why this matters for home services right now

 The trust is real, and so is the skepticism.
-BrightLocal found that 63% of regular AI users trust its local recommendations, while 88% still verify the answer by checking sources or reviews.
+BrightLocal found 63% of regular AI users trust its local recommendations, while 88% still verify the answer by checking sources or reviews.
 That combination is the opportunity: buyers are asking AI who to call, and they are clicking through to confirm.
 If the AI never names you, you are not in the consideration set, and you never get the chance to earn the click.

 The strategy that gets a home services company cited